-Even as an identical St. Charles County law was being challenged in court, the St. Charles City Council unanimously approved an ordinance banning protests within 300 feet of funeral ceremonies for one hour before through one hour after ceremonies.
+Even as an identical St. Charles County law was , the St. Charles City Council unanimously approved an ordinance banning protests within 300 feet of funeral ceremonies for one hour before through one hour after ceremonies.

 In a departure from normal procedure, Mayor Patti York signed the bill immediately after the vote.

 Earlier Tuesday, St. Charles County and ACLU attorneys presented their arguments in a hearing in the 8th U.S. Circuit Court in St. Louis.

 Councilwoman Laurie Feldman, Ward 3, said, “To be clear, I don’t think this bill goes far enough.
 I wish it could go further, but there are constitutional rights here.”

 Councilman Richard Veit, Ward 1, thanked council members for their support.
 Veit sponsored the bill.